klaufir216/edsync/README.md

 ### `edsync keygen` (ran by distributor)

-Create a public+private key-pair in the HOME directory: `.edsync-signer-keypair`
+Create a public+private key-pair HOME directory: `.edsync-signer-keypair`

 ### `edsync update-catalog` (ran by distributor)

-* creates `edsync-catalog.sha3`, containing the SHA3 hashes of all files under the current directory (ignores files specified in `.edsyncignore`)
+* create `edsync-catalog.sha3`, containing the SHA3 hashes of all files under the current directory (ignores files specified in `.edsyncignore`)

-* creates `edsync-catalog.sig`, the signature for `edsync-catalog.sha3` based on the private key in `HOME\.edsync-signer-keypair`
+* create `edsync-catalog.sig`, the signature for `edsync-catalog.sha3` based on the private key in `HOME\.edsync-signer-keypair`

 ### `edsync make-source-json [url]` (ran by distributor)

-Convenience command for making `edsync-source.json`, a file that contains a public key & URL. `edsync-source.json` has to be distributed to clients along with the `edsync` executable.
+Convenience command for creating `edsync-source.json`, a file that contains a public key & URL. `edsync-source.json` has to be distributed to clients along with the `edsync` executable.

 ```json
 {